pop-os/wayland-protocols/GOVERNANCE.md

    no minimum discussion period.
 6. Declaring a protocol stable may be proposed by the same process, with the regular 30 day minimum discussion period.

+### 2.3.1 Introducing new experimental protocols

+1. Experimental protocols are merged into wayland-protocols after a two week review period upon the author's request unless a NACK has been given or a WAIT is in progress.
+2. If all NACKs are removed from an experimental protocol, the two week review period is started anew.

+### 2.3.2 Experimental protocol removal policy

+1. Unmaintained experimental protocols are removed after a three month period of inactivity by its author, as determined by all of the following being true:
+   * No changes have been made to the protocol by the author
+   * No comments have been made to the protocol merge request by the author
+   * No mails have been sent to the mailing list persuant to the protocol by the author
+2. A notification of intent to remove shall be given to the author in the protocol merge request, and the protocol shall only be removed following a one week grace period of continued inactivity.

+### 2.3.3 Experimental protocol promotion

+1. A merged experimental protocol may be promoted to `staging/` upon request if it meets the requirements for landing as a `staging/` protocol.
+2. Upon promotion, an experimental protocol is removed from `experimental/`.

 ## 3. Amending this document